huang-feiyu/CSAPP-lab/hitsz/BufLab/README.md

 > conventions and stack organization.
 It involves applying a series of buffer
 > overflow attacks on an executable file bufbomb in the lab directory.

-## Level 0: Candle/Smoke
+## Level 0: Candle/smoke

-Target: get BUFBOMB to execute the code for smoke when getbuf executes its return statement
+Target: get BUFBOMB to execute the code for `smoke` when getbuf executes its return statement

 Get `smoke` address from assembly code: `08049415`